vercel/next.js/errors/middleware-upgrade-guide.md

 }
 ```

 While the config option is preferred since it doesn't get invoked on every request, you can also use conditional statements to only run the Middleware when it matches specific paths.
+One advantage of using conditionals is defining explicit ordering for when Middleware executes.
 The following example shows how you can merge two previously nested Middleware:

 ```typescript
 // <root>/middleware.js